 Our Ambassadors are based all around the UK, and as we continue to grow and support churches in

-our local church partners and group leaders.
+local church partners and group leaders.
 They also help introduce the vision and mission of Kintsugi

-Hope to churches and organisations in their community who may not yet have discovered how
+Hope to churches and organisations in their community who may not yet have discovered how Kintsugi Hope

 If you are a Group Leader and would be interested in finding out more about becoming a Volunteer

-has been a Christian since age 26 and currently lives in Plymouth with her husband Steve – also
+been a Christian since age 26 and currently lives in Plymouth with her husband Steve – also

 a Kintsugi Hope Ambassador: they attend Plymouth Christian Centre.
 Trudy spends her

 retirement divided between time with family , ballroom and Latin dancing with her husband, a

 bit of Zumba and managing a small Tropic skincare business.
-She also loves
+She also loves film, theatre and

-Kintsugi course was to the people who attended the first course run at our church and recognizing
+course was to the people who attended the first course run at our church and recognizing

-that there are likely many, many more individuals who would benefit hugely
+that there are likely many, many more individuals who would benefit hugely from it

-the age of 18, subsequently training in medicine & serving as a GP for many years.
+age of 18, subsequently training in medicine & serving as a GP for many years.
 He loved

-being a family doctor, training medical students & teaching the history of
+being a family doctor, training medical students & teaching the history of medicine.
+Before

 Mandy is married with two adult children and has been attending Plymouth Christian Centre for